bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Overcast
+- Breezy and Overcast
-- 92% humidity
+- 93% humidity
-- 10 mph wind
+- 11 mph wind
 - 93% cloud cover
 - 33 AQI 🟩
 - About 11.4 inches of snow on the ground
+- 0.02 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>